 I’m currently working on a fifth full-length play and a novel involving political intrigue set on an exotic tropical island.

-I’m a member of the Dramatists Guild of America, the professional association of American playwrights.
+I’m a Lifetime Member of the Dramatists Guild of America, the professional association of American playwrights, composers, and lyricists.

 by Julie Schiedegger in the April 14, 2010 edition of the Blue Springs Journal.Q & A with Bill RogersFee